Barriers and Dynamical Paths in Alternating Gibbs Sampling of Restricted Boltzmann Machines: Conclusion

 The inability of AGS to outperform local sampling procedures in mixing between states calls for some comments.
-First, AGS, with Contrastive Divergence or Persistent Contrastive Divergence, remains an efficient training algorithm for RBM.
+First, it does not seem to be affected by the presence of structure in the free energy landscape.
+Both in the unstructured case, in which the minima of the free energy are uncorrelated (or related through global symmetries) and in the structured case, in which the minima exhibit a non-trivial organization (as observed for real data), large barriers are encountered.
+For structured distributions, however, the minima's non-trivial organization leads to the existence of optimal sampling paths, whose interpretation can be simpler in the hidden space of the RBM.
+Second, AGS, with Contrastive Divergence or Persistent Contrastive Divergence, remains an efficient training algorithm for RBM.
 These two procedures authorize initializations of the dynamics in different local minima close to the training data.
 Thus, even if AGS suffers from poor mixing between far away minima, the different minima close to the data may be well sampled.
-Second, AGS can be efficient when the different modes of data are connected through energy valleys.
+Third, AGS can be efficient when the different modes of data are connected through energy valleys.
 For example, AGS of RBM trained on all digits of MNIST can generate transition between 0 and 1.
 However, these transitions go through different intermediate states, which are other digits.
 When training RBM on zeros and ones only, as done in this paper, intermediate states do not exist: the two modes are not connected by low energy funnels, and transitions are unlikely to occur.
-Third, RBM are supposed to encode meaningful (hidden) representations, coding for collective features in the data.
+Last of all, RBM are supposed to encode meaningful (hidden) representations, coding for collective features in the data.
 It is tempting to see these features as modes of excitation that could be flipped at once, similarly to what cluster algorithms achieve for ferromagnetic models.